414owen/owen.cafe/content/posts/struct-sizes.md

 {{< /tabs >}}

 There's a beautiful clean cliff here at 257 bytes.
-This seems to represent the difference between an unrolled, vectorized struct-zeroing routine, and one using `rep movs` (ie. a microcoded for loop).
+This seems to represent the difference between an unrolled, vectorized memcpy routine, and one using `rep movs` (ie. a microcoded for loop).

 In the tabs above, you can inspect the assembly for 256 and 257 bytes.